lambdaclass/concrete/paper/evidence-carrying.typ

     #pad(x: 1.2em)[
       #text(size: 8.5pt)[
         #text(weight: "bold")[Abstract — ]
         Systems code is checked by tests, sanitizers, and analyzers; proof assistants offer rigor but live in a different world.
 The bridge between them is brittle: a theorem about a function is rarely tied to the exact source the compiler built, and it drifts silently when the body changes.
 This paper describes #emph[evidence-carrying source code]: source, compiler facts, proof registry entries, assumptions, and drift gates kept together by the compiler.
 Concrete is a small no-GC systems language with linear ownership and capability-visible effects whose compiler is written in Lean 4.
-The language is usable on its own — interpreters, parsers, a key-value store, and an HTTP server compile to C- and Python-competitive performance under `-O2` — and the same compiler that builds them can check theorems about them.
-The compiler extracts an eligible pure fragment of its validated intermediate representation into Lean objects, lets a developer attach kernel-checked theorems to individual functions through a registry keyed by a body fingerprint, and automatically revokes a #raw("proved") claim when the source drifts.
-The contribution is the #emph[workflow], not a verified compiler: authority, effects, proof-eligibility, trust boundaries, and stale-proof detection become ordinary compiler outputs over one semantic anchor.
-We give a formal account of the eligibility and drift predicates and report three non-toy graduated case studies — a bounded header validator (3 of 10 functions proved), a no-allocation bounded-state validator (4 of 20), and a constant-time tag comparison (1 of 2) — each stating precisely what is proved, enforced, reported, and assumed.
-We state the trusted computing base explicitly, and report an early compiler-side soundness result: extraction is proved meaning-preserving for the integer-literal, boolean-literal, variable, and binary-operator fragment against the real extractor, with the residual obstacle (a #raw("partial def") opacity barrier on list-shaped constructs) named precisely.
+The compiler extracts an eligible fragment of validated Core into Lean objects, lets a developer attach kernel-checked theorems to individual functions through a registry keyed by a body fingerprint, and automatically revokes a #raw("proved") claim when the source drifts.
+The contribution is the #emph[workflow], not a verified compiler: authority, effects, proof-eligibility, trust boundaries, stale-proof detection, and claim classification become ordinary compiler outputs over one semantic anchor.
+We report three non-toy graduated case studies — a bounded header validator (3 of 10 functions proved), a no-allocation bounded-state validator (4 of 20), and a constant-time tag comparison (1 of 2) — each stating precisely what is proved, enforced, reported, assumed, and trusted.
+We also report the current compiler-side soundness frontier: the #raw("partial def") opacity barrier has been removed for the flagship-used extractor surface, many extraction/evaluator rules now have checked preservation facts, and the remaining gap is deeper source-semantics agreement plus backend/toolchain trust.
 We do not claim a verified backend, full constant-time guarantees, complete language semantics, or SPARK-level proof-obligation generation.
       ]
     ]
     #v(0.35em)